 When I moved to Utah, and all of that started to happen, I was flattered, excited, and anxious to see where my blog would go.
 Once I moved to the city and had so many opportunities come my way, I soon learned that I was not prepared for that kind of pressure.
 Read about some of my struggles HERE.

-I pressed on, worked hard, masked a lot of insecurities, self-doubts, and pain, much like I had throughout my childhood.
+I pressed on, worked hard, and masked a lot of insecurities, self-doubts, and pain, much like I had throughout my childhood.
 I continued to share tips on various topics, including finding that secret inspiration you’ve been aching for and my famous broomstick workout, but I also continued to struggle.
 I was using fitness as another outlet, another drug, another bandage to cover up the journey that I wasn’t willing to take.
 That I didn’t know existed.

-Throughout the past year, I have gained an awakened sense of self and shared a bit of that through some of my posts, such as this one on the Stripped Project and this one on the best Yoga poses to help fight anxiety and depression.
+Throughout the past year, I have gained an awakened sense of self and have shared a bit of that through some of my posts, such as this one on the Stripped Project and this one on the best yoga poses to help fight anxiety and depression.

 Through yoga, meditation, and hypnotherapy, I found the self-love I had been missing.

 I remembered why I started sharing my journey in the first place.
 My goal was not to model for this company or that company.
-My goal was to HEAL and HELP.
-To act as I did as a labor nurse (I quit that 2 years ago, FYI, to blog full time) and lift women and support them.
-I haven’t written a post for it yet.
-I share a bit about it when I speak to groups but I haven’t quite found the words or place for it on my blog.
+My goal was to HEAL and HELP women, to act as I did as a labor nurse and lift and support them.

 For now, that’s where my story ends.
 My journey will never be over.
 I have new goals and visions.
 I want to hug and hold every woman out there.
 I want to tell them that they CAN DO IT.
 That they ARE STRONG ENOUGH.
 That they are GOOD ENOUGH!

 There is no “finish line” when talking about my fitness journey.
 It’s an everyday struggle, blessing, and fight.
 I share it all, and I am grateful for it all.
 May we all find light and inspiration through sharing our journeys.
 XOXO